 Stransky completed her pre-practicum work in spring 2018.
-She is now working on her second-year practicum experience at two sites, one through the Center for Enriching Relationships, serving students at San Diego Christian College under Welch’s supervision, and one at a crisis house in El Cajon, Calif.
+She then worked on her second-year practicum experience at two sites, one through the Center for Enriching Relationships, serving students at San Diego Christian College under Welch’s supervision, and one at a crisis house in El Cajon, Calif.
 As she moved into her second year, she appreciated her early experience through the Center for Enriching Relationships.

 “For me to be able to see one client and get my feet wet that way made me so much more confident going into practicum,” she said.
-“Without the Center for Enriching Relationships, I would be quite a bit more intimidated.”
+“Without the Center for Enriching Relationships, I would have been quite a bit more intimidated.”

 “For me to be able to see one client and get my feet wet that way made me so much more confident going into practicum.”

 This is especially true because Stransky didn’t have a psychology background entering the MACC program.
 The mentorship, feedback, and experience offered to her have been instrumental in preparing her for a new career.
 A single mother of a 5-year-old and an 8-year-old, Stransky decided to enroll in the MACC program after a 10-year career at Customs and Border Protection.
 Her academic background was in animal science and agricultural business.